On Testing Independence and Goodness-of-fit in Linear Models: Abstract

 \section{Abstract}

 We consider a linear regression model and propose an omnibus test to simultaneously check the assumption of independence between the error and the predictor variables, and the goodness-of-fit of the parametric model.
-Our approach is based on testing for independence between the residual and the predictor using the recently developed Hilbert-Schmidt independence criterion, see \cite{KerIndepNIPS08}.
+Our approach is based on testing for independence between the residual obtained from the parametric fit and the predictor using the Hilbert--Schmidt independence criterion \citep{KerIndepNIPS08}.
 The proposed method requires no user-defined regularization, is simple to compute, based merely on pairwise distances between points in the sample, and is consistent against all alternatives.
-We develop the distribution theory of the proposed test-statistic, both under the null and the alternative hypotheses, and devise a bootstrap scheme to approximate its null distribution.
-We prove the consistency of the bootstrap procedure.
-The superior finite sample performance of our procedure is illustrated through a simulation study.
+We develop distribution theory for the proposed test statistic, both under the null and the alternative hypotheses, and devise a bootstrap scheme to approximate its null distribution.
+We prove the consistency of the bootstrap scheme.
+A simulation study shows that our method has better power than its main competitors.
+Two real datasets are analyzed to demonstrate the scope and usefulness of our method.

 {\bf Keywords:} Bootstrap, goodness-of-fit test, linear regression, model checking, reproducing kernel Hilbert space, test of independence